Choosing the right class of use for your car can be confusing, especially if you use your car for lots of different reasons.

 For Admiral, this doesn't include commuting to work, but some insurers only offer a combined class of use called Social, Domestic, Pleasure and Commuting.
 It’s best to check when you’re getting a quote to be sure of the cover you’re getting.

-Commuting is the next class up, and covers everything included in Social, Domestic and Pleasure, plus driving to and from a permanent place of work.
-Driving your car to the train station and leaving it there while you go to work counts as commuting.
-So does giving someone a lift to their place of work; it's best to check when you get your quote.
+Commuting is the next class up, and covers everything included in Social, Domestic and Pleasure, plus driving to and from one place of work in a day.
+Driving your car to the train station and leaving it there while you go to work counts as commuting for some insurers.

-This is much the same as class 1, but it generally covers you (the policyholder) and a named driver, in connection with your business.
-However, different underwriters have their own rules about what it covers, so again, check when you get a quote.
+Different underwriters have their own rules about what Business use covers, so again, check when you get a quote.

-Of course, if you're driving a van and using it for business, you need Admiral Van Insurance.
-Job done!
+If you're driving a van and using it for business, you need Admiral Van Insurance.